 The Interstate Compact for the Placement of Children (ICPC) is an agreement among states to coordinate the transfer and placement of children across state lines.

 Definition of ICPC

 ICPC is uniform legislation.
-All 50 states are members, including the District of Columbia and the Virgin Islands.
+All 50 states are members, as well as the District of Columbia and the Virgin Islands.
 The provisions are the same in all member states.

 ICPC was adopted into law by the 1975 Oregon legislature.
-The legislation mandates that placement must be approved and monitored through ICPC when a child in state custody is placed with a resource in another state, or a parent is placing a child in a non-relative setting.
+The legislation mandates that placement must be approved and monitored through ICPC when a child in state custody is placed with a resource in another state, or a when a parent is placing a child in a non-relative setting.

 Oregon ICPC legislation can be found in Oregon Revised Statutes (ORS) 417.200